Investors in LatAm get bitten by the hotel investment bug as Ayenda raises $8.7 million – TechCrunch

 Led by Kaszek Ventures, the round will support the continued expansion of Ayenda’s chain of hotels in Colombia and beyond.
 The hotel operator already has 150 hotels operating under its flag in Colombia and has recently expanded to Peru, according to a statement.

-Financing came from Kaszek Ventures, and strategic investors like Irelandia Aviation, Kairos, Altabix, and BWG Ventures.
+Financing came from Kaszek Ventures and strategic investors like Irelandia Aviation, Kairos, Altabix and BWG Ventures.

 The company, which was founded in 2018, now has more than 4,500 rooms under its brand in Colombia and has become the biggest hotel chain in the country.

-“We’re seeking to invest in companies that are redefining the big industries and we found Ayenda, a team that is changing the hotel’s industry in an unprecedented way for the region”, said Nicolas Berman, Kaszek Ventures Partner.
+“We’re seeking to invest in companies that are redefining the big industries and we found Ayenda, a team that is changing the hotel’s industry in an unprecedented way for the region”, said Nicolas Berman, Kaszek Ventures partner.

 Ayenda works with independent hotels through a franchise system to help them increase their occupancy and services.
 The hotels have to apply to be part of the chain and go through an up to 30-day inspection process before they’re approved to open for business.

-“With a broad supply of hotels with the best cost-benefit relationship, guests can travel more frequently accelerating the economy”, says Declan Ryan, Managing Partner at Irelandia Aviation.
+“With a broad supply of hotels with the best cost-benefit relationship, guests can travel more frequently, accelerating the economy,” says Declan Ryan, managing partner at Irelandia Aviation.

-The company hopes to have over 1 million guests in 2020 in their hotels.
-With rooms listing at $20 per-night including amenities and an around the clock customer support team.
+The company hopes to have more than 1 million guests in 2020 in their hotels.
+Rooms list at $20 per-night, including amenities and an around the clock customer support team.

 Oyo’s story may be a cautionary tale for companies looking at expanding via venture investment for hotel chains.
 The once high-flying company has been the subject of some scathing criticism.
 As we wrote: